 4.1 Evaluate at all phases in the development cycle.

 Evaluation must be built into the development cycle from the initial concept, through to prototypes and the final implemented version.
-This involves concept testing, user testing, factorial experiments, RCTs (where feasible and appropriate) and post-implementation AB testing [2].
+This involves concept testing, user testing, factorial experiments, RCTs (where feasible and appropriate) and testing against baseline after implementation (A-B testing) [2].
+For an extensive list with definitions of options for DBCI evaluation, please see Supplementary File 2, drawn from a published guide to developing and evaluating DBCIs in healthcare [www.CBCmonographs.com; add ref].

 4.2 Design evaluations for generalisability.

 Given the high context sensitivity of DBCI effectiveness, evaluations need to be set up in such a way that inference beyond the strict testing conditions can be justified.
+Generalisation may be to different types of population, the same type of population at a later date, or a different implementation of the DBCI.
 For example, rapidly changing fashions with regard to design and use of interactive components means that studies need to be designed to allow plausible generalisations beyond specific DBCI features.
+Qualitative research has a contribution to make in identifying and informing aspects of delivery and context that increase understanding of generalisability.

 4.3 Use agile methods of DBCI evaluation that capitalise on their unique characteristics.